tamunoWoks/drivers_assessment/rough.md

 48. Unless otherwise permitted, what lane must a driver be in to turn left from a one-way road?
     **= The left lane nearest the left curb.**
 ---
+49. which statement describes the steps required to reverse in a straight line?